Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 Willson said he was told one of his ribs may be fractured.
 But he said he isn’t planning to find out.

 “We didn’t even get an MRI,’’ he said.
-“They said ‘you want to get an MRI?’
-I said ‘for what?’’’
+“They said, ‘You want to get an MRI?’
+I said, ‘For what?’’’

 Willson was putting a pad on the ribs as he said it, ready to head out to practice, saying he’ll be ready Monday for whatever the team needs.